SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 ```

 Or, switch to the new `v2 Table` - the successor or the `v1 Table`:
 There is a brand new Table implementation in the `@ui5/webcomponents` package available since version 2.0 that will be the successor of the Table from version 1.0.
-However, for short period the newly introduced `v2 Table` will be `experimental` (its API is subject to change) and until we productize it, we will maintain the `v1 Table` inside the `@ui5/webcomponents-compat` package.
+However, for a short period the newly introduced `v2 Table` will be `experimental` (its API is subject to change) and until we productize it, we will maintain the `v1 Table` inside the `@ui5/webcomponents-compat` package.
 After removing the `experimental` flag of the `v2 Table`, we will deprecate and remove the `v1 Table`.